- 🔁 This is page is updated often. Be sure to refresh the page to ensure you are seeing the latest version.

 There is nothing wrong with using the word said in written dialogue.
 Be careful not to treat the word said as a word to be avoided.
 Well written dialogue should never rely on tags such as the ones below, but should convey its own attitude.
 When using words instead of said, be sure you utilize them properly.
-For example, you cannot laugh and talk at the same time.
+For example, you cannot laugh and talk, or sneeze and talk at the same time.
 "That is so funny, laughed Bob," should not be used.
 A person can laugh before or after they speak, but not while they speak.
 Think about how your character is going to speak and the emotion that they are experiencing.
 Think it out before you write it down.
 Let me give you some examples.
 The following sentence does not use the word said:

 "I hate you," spat Bob in disgust.
 Now think about that sentence.
 Can a person spit in disgust and speak at the same time?